upstash/rag-chat/examples/nextjs/server-actions/README.md

 ### How It Works

-1. Chat Interface: The frontend uses the Vercel AI SDK to manage chat messages and interactions.
-   API Routes:
+1. Server actions: The server actions for adding data as well as chatting are located in `actions.ts`:

-   - `/api/chat`: Handles chat requests, retrieves relevant information using RAG, and streams responses back to the client.
+   - `server_chat`: Handles chat requests, retrieves relevant information using RAG, and streams responses back to the client.
-   - `/api/add-data`: Adds new data to the knowledge base for future retrieval.
+   - `server_add_data`: Adds new data to the knowledge base for future retrieval.

 2. RAG Implementation: The RAGChat class from @upstash/rag-chat is used to integrate the vector database and language model.
 3. Vector Database: Upstash Vector is used to store and retrieve context-relevant information.